xicu/slotemextremus/README.md

 * Support disable streaming

 Big improvements:
-* Keep a circular queue of frames and create a total of three threads/processes:
+* Keep a circular queue of frames and create a total of three threads/processes (but this will have to wait to the C++ port, as the multithreading/processing in Python is quite poor):
   * First process to capture all the frames, resize them, split them, and put them in the queue
   * Second thread to detect and track, considering that:
     * If we're detecting or tracking, we can get the latest frame